 This is what makes hardware wallets so appealing.
-Hardware wallets never connect to the internet.
+Hardware wallets never connect to the internet, they work offline.
 They store your private keys and sign transactions you send to them.
-You verify the transaction on the screen of the hardware wallet, and give the signed transaction to the iOS device.
+You verify the transaction on the screen of the hardware wallet, and give the signed transaction to the iOS mobile device.

-If you plan on storing large amounts of coins, we either recommend a hardware wallet exclusively or choosing an iOS wallet that allows you to hold your private keys on a hardware wallet.
+If you plan on storing large amounts of coins, we either recommend a cold storage device exclusively or choosing an iOS wallet that allows you to hold your private keys on a hardware wallet.

-Hardware wallets are a great way, then, to keep your coins safe if you want to use an iOS wallet.
-Instead of housing the private keys on your phone or tablet, you store them on your hardware wallet and the desktop just acts as a user interaface to the send and receive coins.
+Cold storage is a great way, then, to keep your coins safe if you want to use an iOS wallet.
+Instead of housing the private keys on your phone or tablet, you store them on your hardware wallet and the desktop just acts as a user interface to the send and receive coins.

 Unfortunately, Only Blockstream Green and Ledger Live support hardware wallets, so options are limited if you are serious about taking your security seriously and using an iOS wallet.

 You can learn more about each of the hardware wallets we recommend below:

 Now that we've got our iOS wallet set up with a hardware wallet, let's explore a few additional points on security.